CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 Assignments

-Canvas does not give you the ability to give an extra attempt for an assignment to just one student.
-Instead, edit the assignment settings to allow more attempts for everyone in the class.
-Or have the student email you the file with the additional attempt and then manually enter the resulting score into the Gradebook.
+Canvas does not give you the ability to add an extra assignment attempt for just one student or to delete a submission.
+Instead, edit the assignment settings to allow more attempts for everyone in the class or have the student email you the file and manually enter the resulting score into the Gradebook.

-• Below the available dates, look for a + Add button and select it to add an additional Assign to: card.
+• Select the + Add button to add an additional Assign to: card.

 Open a browser window in Incognito and run Canvas there.
 If this works, there is probably a browser extension causing a conflict with SpeedGrader.
 The solution is to load Canvas in a different browser or identify the problematic extension and disable it.